cosmos/cosmos-sdk/docs/spec/governance/transactions.md

                 else
-                  // sender is the Governance PubKey of the validator whose main PubKey is txGovVote.ValidatorPubKey
+                  // sender is the PubKey of the validator whose main PubKey is txGovVote.ValidatorPubKey
                   // i.e. sender == validator

                   optionVotes = load(Votes, <txGovVote.ProposalID>:<txGovVote.Option>)